whoahq/whoa/README.md

 Assuming all goes well, you should be greeted by the login screen, complete with its flying dragon animation loop.

-Whoa is very much a work-in-progress: it does not fully connect to a login server, does not play back sound or music, and does not support customizing settings.
+Whoa is very much a work-in-progress: it does not fully connect to a realm server, does not play back sound or music, and does not support customizing settings.
 These things will be supported over time.

 ![Whoa in action](./docs/img/login.png)